MageMCU/RPi5/README.md

     - **gpioset** – set values of specified GPIO lines, potentially keep the lines exported and wait until timeout, user input or signal
     - **gpiofind** – find the gpiochip name and line offset given the line name
     - **gpiomon** – wait for events on GPIO lines, specify which events to watch, how many events to process before exiting or if the events should be reported to the console
+    - Source: *An Introduction to chardev GPIO and Libgpiod on the Raspberry PI* (BeyondLogic 2018)

 ### Disclaimer and Terms
 - Please read the Disclaimer amd Terms